-- ORGANIZATON – Is the learn/work environment manageable and does the RE/FM Department have the correct organizational form, competences and capacity for this?
+- ORGANISATION – Is the learn/work environment manageable and do the RE/FM and IT Departments have the correct organisational form, competencies and capacity for this?

-- ORGANIZATION – Which (minimal) behavioral and usage agreements are necessary for an integrated social learn/work environment?
+- ORGANISATION – Which (minimal) behavioural and usage agreements are necessary for an integrated social learn/work environment?

 (Video is in Dutch)

 By integrating our understanding of business management and the learn/work environment expertise, we create flexible, sustainable and future proof strategy-oriented accommodation in collaboration with our clients.
 Being aware that shaping change is a continuous process, we assist you in creating a tailor-made learn/work environment that suits your business strategy and organisation style.
 We not only make you think and come up with pragmatic solutions for your challenges but we also assist in implementing the proposed solutions.